OpenCDSS/cdss-app-tstool-doc-user/README.md

 * Use triple-tick formatting for code blocks, with language specifier.
 * Use ***bold italics*** when referencing UI components such as menus.
 * Use slashes to indicate ***Menu / SubMenu***.
-* Include table of contents at top of pages using lists with links to sections to facilitate navigation in a page (without needing side-bar navigation) and because it helps if documents are printed.
 * Images are handled as follows:
 	+ Where narrative content pages are sufficiently separated into folders, image files exist in those folder with names that match the original TSTool Word documentation.